MauriceNino/dashdot/apps/docs/docs/install/index.md

 - The `--privileged` flag is needed to correctly determine the memory and storage info.

-- The volume mount on `/etc/os-release:/etc/os-release:ro` is for the dashboard to show the OS version of the host instead of the OS of the docker container (which is running on Alpine Linux).
-If you wish to show the docker container OS instead, just remove this line.
-If you are not able to use this mount, you can pass a custom OS with the `DASHDOT_OVERRIDE_OS` flag.
+- The volume mounts on `/:/mnt/host:ro` is needed to read the usage stats of all drives, read the network usage and read the os version of the host.
+If you don't like to use this mount, feel free to check out the [help page](../help.md#qa) to find a guide on how to set it up manually.

-- The volume mounts on `/:/mnt/host:ro` is needed to read the usage stats of all drives and also for reading the correct network stats.

 :::